12 Flooring Trends for 2018

 Wood flooring remains very popular, but trends are pushing toward wider plank floors.
 With floor trend boards often a foot wide or even broader.
 This works well for cabin styles, but can lend a mature, authentic look to many different home styles.

-Gray wood floors are increasingly common and are a 2018 floor trend.
+Gray wood floors are increasingly common.
 They provide a unique, clean look that fits well in modern houses that need to brighten up.
 Although they lack the warmth of traditional natural-color wood flooring.
 And ask for flooring samples when you’re shopping at a home center or showroom so you can see what they look like in your home’s natural light.

 Bamboo is all about quality.
 And pressed bamboo boards can provide fresh, woody look in many areas of your home, but it’s important to choose durable woven boards from a manufacturer with good reviews, and properly dehumidify the boards prior to installation if necessary.